 It is essential that the project be constructed in accordance with the approved contract documents.
 Minnesota Housing's "Supplement to General Condition of the Agreement between Owner and Contractor," as executed by the contractor and owner whenever Minnesota Housing is acting as coordinating lender and loan disbursement is needed during the construction phase, gives Minnesota Housing the right to enter the site and inspect the work.
 These visits may be announced or unannounced and are at the sole discretion of Minnesota Housing.
-If at any time during the construction of the project, in the sole opinion of Minnesota Housing, the contractor has failed to perform the work under the contract documents in accordance with the contract documents or has failed to utilize materials in accordance with the contract documents, Minnesota Housing may issue a Correction Order to the contractor for correction of such items.
+If at any time during the construction of the project, in the sole opinion of Minnesota Housing, the contractor has failed to perform the work under the contract documents in accordance with the contract documents or has failed to utilize materials in accordance with the contract of ror correction of such items.
 This can be done without the approval of the owner.